nwabuezenonso/graphql-blog/README.md

 Fourth: add a layout component
 Fifth: get out data from graphCMS create the post details data
+Sixth: implement the comment function to recieve comments

 add the comment component